Ameira514/OpenSea/README.md

 ## Recommendations

-If there was an option to add users to be able to buy and sell using currency outside of crypto wallets I beleive this would bring a higher number of consumers to the platform.
+If there was an option to add users to be able to buy and sell using currency outside of crypto wallets I believe this would bring a higher number of consumers to the platform.

 The technologies that would be needed to be added to have users be able to use funds outside of the crypto wallet would have to be secure payment methods.
 There would have to be extreme security considering the high dollar of transactions and minimize theft and fraud both in purchases and sales.